-- 1.1 Auckland University of Technology is committed to supporting students and recognises the importance of a student's health and wellbeing in relation to his or her academic progression and wider University experience (such as living with other students, socialising and participating in University sports and activities). - 1.2 There may be occasions where the health or wellbeing of a student deteriorates or their behaviour causes concern to the point where it raises questions about their suitability to continue their studies; their capacity to participate fully and interact with other members of the University; or their ability to use University premises appropriately (collectively referred to as "Fitness to Study"). - 1.3 This Code of Practice is a supportive procedure to be used when a student appears unable or unwilling to manage their health and wellbeing, or their behaviour is of such concern that the University has good cause to intervene.
-Its purpose is to outline the steps that the University will follow when concerns are raised about the Fitness to Study of one of its students. - 1.4 This Code of Practice applies to all enrolled students, part time or full time, as well as students on placement or overseas.
-Throughout this document, the term 'student' will be used. - 1.5 All references in this Code of Practice to the Deputy Vice Chancellor, Group Director of Student Services, University Health and Counselling and Student Relations Manager, Associate Dean, Head of School (and other positions identified by title), include their nominee. - 1.6 Any action taken under this Code of Practice does not preclude other actions available to the University including disciplinary action. - 1.7 The University may continue to act in accordance with this Code of Practice despite a student failing or refusing to engage with any of the procedures set out below.
+- 1.1 Auckland University of Technology is committed to supporting students and recognises the importance of a student's health and wellbeing in relation to their academic progression, wider University experience, and duty of care in relation to the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2022. - 1.2 There may be occasions where the health, wellbeing and/or behaviour of a student deteriorates, causes concern, or the current support is not adequate, to an extent where it raises questions about their Fitness to Study.
+For example, the student's: - (a) Capacity to participate safely and fully in their studies or work placements, including clinical placements; - (b) Ability to live safely in University accommodation; - (c) Ability to use University services and/or facilities appropriately; - (d) Ability to interact with University staff and students effectively; - (e) Ability to manage their academic workload effectively. - 1.3 This Support to Study Code is a supportive procedure to be used when a student appears unable or unwilling to manage their health and wellbeing, or their behaviour is of such concern that the University has good cause to intervene. - 1.4 It outlines the steps that the University will follow when concerns are raised about the Fitness to Study of one of its students. - 1.5 The Support to Study Code applies to all enrolled students, part time or full time, as well as students on placement or overseas.
+Throughout this document, the term 'student' will be used. - 1.6 All references in this Support to Study Code to the Deputy Vice-Chancellor, Group Director of Student Services, Director of Student Wellbeing, Manager Student Conduct, Manager Student Relations, Primary Person (and other positions identified by title), include their nominee. - 1.7 Any action taken under this Support to Study Code does not preclude other actions available to the University including disciplinary action. - 1.8 The University may continue to act in accordance with this Support to Study Code despite a student failing to or refusing to engage with any of the procedures set out below. - 1.9 The student is entitled to bring a support person to any meeting with University staff which takes place under the Support to Study Code. - 1.10 The student has the right to ask the University to reconsider any outcomes communicated to the student by the University.